 Approval For Remote Access - Remote access to BSU computers must be granted only to those users who have a demonstrable business need for such access.
 Permission to access BSU computers remotely is granted by and annually reviewed by a user's manager.
-All remote users must attend a special class before remote access privileges are granted or annually renewed.

 Location Independence - All security requirements apply at remote locations.
-Sensitive information stored on computing devices or on paper must be kept in a secure manner.
+Sensitive information stored on computing devices or paper must be kept in a secure manner to protect the information Owner.

-Access Control Packages - All portable and remote computers that are under the control of BSU employees and that are used to process BSU business information must be protected with a DIT access control package approved by the Enterprise IT Security Department.
-These access control packages must prevent unauthorized use of the machines and unauthorized access to BSU information.
-The access control packages must prevent virus infections and other types of damage from malicious software.
+Access Control Packages - All portable and remote computers that are under the control of BSU employees and that are used to process BSU business information must be protected with the same access controls that apply to BSU owned computers.
+These access controls must prevent unauthorized use of the machines and unauthorized access to BSU information.
+The access controls must prevent virus infections and other types of damage from malicious software.

 Handling Of Sensitive Information - Sensitive (Confidential or Restricted) information must not leave BSU offices.
 If it is necessary to remove computer-readable sensitive information from BSU offices, this information must be protected with encryption facilities provided by DIT and approved by Information Security.
-If sensitive information is transmitted over public computer networks such as the Internet, this transmission must take place with encryption facilities approved by Information Security.
+If sensitive information is transmitted over public computer networks such as the Internet, this transmission must take place with encryption facilities approved by Enterprise IT Security.
 All portable and remote systems storing sensitive BSU information must also employ hard disk encryption systems.